 Wi-Fi is a microwave based technology providing for versatility, mobility and favourable prices.
 The importance and utilization of Wi-Fi have been growing for complementing traditional wired networks.
 It has been used both in ad hoc mode and in infrastructure mode.
 In this case an access point, AP, permits communications of Wi-Fi devices with a wired based LAN through a switch/router.
 In this way a WLAN, based on the AP, is formed.
-Wi-Fi has reached the personal home, forming a WPAN, allowing personal devices to communicate.
-Point-to-point and point-to-multipoint configurations are used both indoors and
+Wi-Fi has reached the personal home where a WPAN permits personal

-Manuscript received March 18, 2011.
-Supports from University of Beira Interior and FCT (Fundação para a Ciência e a Tecnologia)/POCI2010 (Programa Operacional Ciência e Inovação) are acknowledged.
+Manuscript received March 16, 2012.
+Supports from University of Beira Interior and FCT (Fundação para a Ciência e a Tecnologia)/PEst-OE/FIS/UI0524/2011(ProjectoEstratégico-UI524-2011-2 012) are acknowledged.

-J. A. R. Pacheco de Carvalho is with the Remote Detection Unit and the Physics Department, University of Beira Interior, 6201-001 Covilha, Portugal (phone: +351 275 319 703; fax: +351 275 319 719; e-mail: pacheco@ ubi.pt).

-H. Veiga and N. Marques are with the Remote Detection Unit and the Informatics Centre, University of Beira Interior, 6201-001 Covilha, Portugal (e-mails: hveiga@ubi.pt; nmarques@ubi.pt).

-C. F. Ribeiro Pacheco is with the Remote Detection Unit, University of Beira Interior, 6201-001 Covilha, Portugal (e-mail: a17597@ubi.pt).
+- J. A. R. Pacheco de Carvalho is with the Remote Detection Unit and the Physics Department, University of Beira Interior, 6201-001 Covilha, Portugal (phone: +351 275 319 703; fax: +351 275 319 719; e-mail: pacheco@ ubi.pt). - H. Veiga is with the Remote Detection Unit and the Informatics Centre, University of Beira Interior, 6201-001 Covilha, Portugal (e-mail: hveiga@ubi.pt). - C. F. Ribeiro Pacheco is with the Remote Detection Unit, University of Beira Interior, 6201-001 Covilha, Portugal (e-mail: a17597@ubi.pt). - A. D. Reis is with the Remote Detection Unit and the Physics Department, University of Beira Interior, 6201-001 Covilha, Portugal, and with the Department of Electronics and Telecommunications/ Institute of Telecommunications, University of Aveiro, 3810 Aveiro, Portugal (e-mail: adreis@ubi.pt).

-outdoors, requiring specific directional and omnidirectional antennas.
+devices to communicate.
+Point-to-point and point-to-multipoint configurations are used both indoors and outdoors, requiring specific directional and omnidirectional antennas.
 Wi-Fi uses microwaves in the 2.4 and 5 GHz frequency bands and IEEE 802.11a, 802.11b, 802.11g and 802.11n standards [1].
 As the 2.4 GHz band becomes increasingly used and interferences increase, the 5 GHz band has received considerable attention, although absorption increases and ranges are shorter.